osmandapp/docs/content/osmand/map/map-context-menu.md

 ## Actions

-Actions on Context Point menu are...
+Actions on Map Context menu are...

 |Detail | Description |
 |:------------|:---------------|